hectorcorrea/solr-for-newbies/tutorial.md

 ```

 If the JDK is installed on your machine you'll see the text indicating
 the version that you have (e.g. "11.0.2" above).
-The specific Java version
-does not matter much as long as the previous command displays a version
-of Java, you should be OK.
+If the version number is "11.x", "10.x", "9.x" or "1.8" you should be OK, otherwise, follow the steps below to install a recent version.

 If you don't have the JDK installed you'll see something like